apache/airflow/docs/apache-airflow-providers-amazon/operators/lambda.rst

           }
         }

-    In additional you might need to configure your firewall, proxy, or operating system to allow for long connections with timeout or keep-alive settings.
+    In addition, you might need to configure your firewall, proxy, or operating system to allow for long connections with timeout or keep-alive settings.

 .. note::
-    You cannot verify the asynchronous invocation (``invocation_type="Event"``) of an AWS Lambda function.
+    You cannot describe the asynchronous invocation (``invocation_type="Event"``) of an AWS Lambda function.
     The only way is `configuring destinations for asynchronous invocation <https://docs.aws.amazon.com/lambda/latest/dg/invocation-async.html#invocation-async-destinations>`_ and sensing destination.